WAIT! Don't panic!

 Did you recently make a bunch of failed logins to cPanel, FTP, SSH or email?
 If so, the server will automatically block you for 30 minutes as it thinks you are a possible hacker trying to get in.
 We ask to NOT put in a ticket about this and let the ban expire.

-If you're still blocked after 30 minutes, please put in a ticket and we'll take a look as soon as possible.
+If you're still blocked after 30 minutes, please contact us and we'll take a look as soon as possible.

 You are exceeding your CPU resources and therefore your website is being throttled until it's back under control.